Grand Arcade (Wigan): Retail and entertainment

 The centre has several high street brands such as Boots, Waterstones and Poundland.
 It also holds The Casino Café which is themed on the historical Wigan Casino Social Club.
 In 2015 Clarks and New Look relocated their stores in Wigan to The Grand Arcade from The Galleries where they were previously based.
-All of the original four anchor stores have closed.
-BHS in 2016, when it went into administration, and TK Maxx in 2017 relocating to Robin Retail Park.
-Marks & Spencer has also relocated to the nearby retail park.
-In January 2021, the closure of all Debenhams stores in the UK was announced, effectively leaving the Grand Arcade without any anchor stores for the first time since its opening in 2007.
+All four original anchor stores have closed: BHS in 2016 when it went into administration, TK Maxx in 2017 (relocating to Robin Retail Park), Marks & Spencer (also relocating to Robin Park), and Debenhams in 2021 after its administration, leaving the Grand Arcade without an anchor store for the first time since 2007.

+As of 2026, the former Debenhams department store is currently undergoing redevelopment into a STACK leisure destination.
+The completed venue will be 48,000 square feet across three floors and will feature live entertainment, a variety of independent shops, 12 street-food vendors, and six bars.
+As well, the 45,000 sq ft former Marks & Spencer is undergoing redevelopment as a science and discovery hub called Imagine That! for children 10 and younger.

 Transport

 The shopping centre is bounded by Standishgate, Crompton Street, Millgate and Riverway.
 Some shops have two entrances - one to the internal mall and one onto the high street.
 It has two multi-storey carparks on Milgate and Crompton Street with over 850 spaces combined.
 Bus access is available at the nearby Wigan bus station.
 Two railway stations serve Wigan town centre, Wigan Wallgate and Wigan North Western.